jtemple23/JTemple23.Github.io/index.md

 ---
 #### [NBA Analysis (Tableau)](https://www.linkedin.com/pulse/nba-analysis-using-tableau-jordan-temple-mba/)
 <img src="images/NBA.jpeg?raw=true"/>
-In this case study from Data Analytics Accelerator, I was prompted to analyze healthcare patient data provided by a hospital's nursing director.
+In this case study from Data Analytics Accelerator, I was prompted to analyze data from the 2021-2022 NBA season and provide the Dallas Mavericks with information they can use to improve in the future.
 The main focuses were:
-What is the distribution of time spent in the hospital by patients?
+Who are some potential FA signings that we can target based on last seasons stats?
-Which department performs the most procedures on average?
+What position has the highest 3-Pt shooting %?
-Do longer hospital stays correlate to more labs being done?
+Who were the top scorers on each team?
-When patients are discharged, are they readmitted to the hospital in 30 days or less?
+What player has the most assists at each position?

 ### Projects Listed